MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-function-v1.md

 **`key`** - **Function key**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Function or Host key with which to access this function.
-To keep the key secure, define a secret variable and use it here.
-Example: - $(myFunctionKey) where myFunctionKey is a secret pipeline variable with a value of the secret key, like `ZxPXnIEODXLRzYwCw1TgZ4osMfoKs9Zn6se6X/N0FnztfDvZbdOmYw==`.
+The function or the host key used to access and invoke the function.
+To keep the key secure, use a secret pipeline variable to store the function key.
+Example: `$(myFunctionKey)`. `myFunctionKey` is an environment-level secret variable with a value as the secret key, such as `ZxPXnIEODXLRzYwCw1TgZ4osMfoKs9Zn6se6X/N0FnztfDvZbdOmYw==`.
 <!-- :::editable-content-end::: -->
 <br>